 Nature Stewards program co-ordinator, Outdoors Victoria

 I can frequently be found in my preferred natural habitat – the great outdoors – camping, relaxing, and probably checking out any local volcanoes.
 I have been fortunate to have had many wonderful childhood family and scouting adventures in nature that ignited a great respect, love, and spiritual connection with the natural environment.
-I believe our personal connection with and stewardship of the environment is fundamental to our personal, societal, and environmental health and thus supporting others to find, build and maintain their connection, is a key passion.
-I have continued to explore and learn in the nature through my career in volcanology field research, STEM education program development, and ongoing training in land management and art therapy.
+I believe our personal connection with and stewardship of the environment is fundamental to our personal, societal, and environmental health and thus supporting others to find, build, and maintain their connection, is a key passion.
+I have continued to explore and learn in nature through my career in volcanology field research, STEM education program development, and ongoing training as an anthroposophical art therapist.